If you have a problem with a payment, take steps to put things right. Here’s how to sort common issues.

 If an item is not delivered or not as described, always try to resolve the problem with the company first.

-If that doesn’t work, you can try claiming a refund via:
+If that doesn’t work, you have:

 Bank transfer problem

 If you’ve made a mistake and sent money to the wrong account, contact your bank as soon as possible to report the problem.
-They’ll then:

-- Start investigating within two working days.
+- start investigating within two working days

-- Ask the other account holder to pay the money back.
+- ask the other account holder to pay the money back

-- Let you know the outcome within 20 working days, either:
+- let you know the outcome within 20 working days, either:

 - your money is paid back